GazousGit/R36S-Game-Compatibility-Lists/README.md

 - Device used is a R36S with original panel (not that it should matter at all)
 - Micro SD used is Samsung Evo Pro Plus 2024 (Read speed of your SD card does matter)
 - Using ArkOs community image (https://github.com/AeolusUX/ArkOS-R3XS)
+- Most of the roms tested are PAL/Europe (when available, otherwise it's NTSC/US or Japanese)